181st Congregation (2009)

 The degree was conferred upon Professor Tsien in recognition of his contributions to the fields of cell biology and neurobiology.
 The award was conferred to Professor Tsien in absentia, who could not attend the ceremony due to a delay in his flight.

-HKU's tradition of awarding honorary degrees began in 1916 to award individuals who have made valuable contributions to the world or to humanity, and also to those who have made significant contributions to academia, Hong Kong or the University.
+HKU's tradition of awarding honorary degrees began in 1916 to award individuals in recognition of their distinguished service and commitment to the University, the community, and to academia.
+They are also conferred to those who have made valuable intellectual, social and cultural contributions to society and the world.

 At the ceremony, the degrees upon 6,830 graduates on the class of 2009 were also conferred.
 Among them, 292 were at the doctoral level, 2,815 at the master level, and 3,723 received bachelor degrees.